 You can submit a claim for any dollar amount for an expense incurred during the Plan Year or during the 21⁄2 month grace period immediately following the Plan Year.
-However, if you submit a claim for an expense that is less than \$50, you will not be reimbursed until your submitted claims total at least \$50.
+However, if you submit a claim for an expense that is less than \$25, you will not be reimbursed until your submitted claims total at least \$25 or until the end of the month, if you are requesting reimbursement by check.
+If you are requesting reimbursement by direct deposit, claims will be reimbursed as they are approved.
 Remember, an expense is incurred when you receive the service, not when you pay for the service.
-This \$50 threshold is waived at the end of the Plan Year, when you file your last claim.

-Follow these three steps for quick and convenient reimbursement:
+Follow these steps for quick and convenient reimbursement:

-- 1. Gather your supporting documentation, which includes one of the following: - An Explanation of Benefits (EOB) from your insurance carrier.
-This will show the amount of expenses paid by the carrier and the amount you must pay, the date of service, who received the service and the provider's name; or - A receipt from the provider showing the type of service or product, the date the service was incurred, who received the service, the provider's name and address, and the amount of the expense. - 2.
-You have three options to submit your claim. - Online: Log in to your account on the Judiciary Benefits Center web site for online claim submission. - o Fax: Completed claim form to 1-800-778-0045. - o Mail: Completed claim form to:
+First, gather your supporting documentation, which includes one of the following:

+- An Explanation of Benefits (EOB) from your insurance carrier.
+This will show the amount of expenses paid by the carrier and the amount you must pay, the date of service, who received the service and the provider's name, or - A receipt from the provider showing the type of service or product, the date the service was incurred, who received the service, the provider's name and address, and the amount of the expense.